COVID-19 Unemployment Identity Theft Cases on the Rise

 Catherine Lennon

-I am an Editor, Insurance Agent and Virtual Marketer with a BBA from the University of Cincinnati Lindner College of Business.
+I am a Writer, Editor and Virtual Marketer with a BBA from the University of Cincinnati's Lindner College of Business.
 I have spent the majority of my 25+ year career freelancing in a variety of industries: accounting and financial services; commercial lighting and design; identity theft; film and production; market research, human resources and organizational behavior; as well as manufacturing and technology.
 I write content for a variety of clients and enjoy helping businesses brand consistently.
 I also love to help authors perfect their manuscripts so they are ready to be published.
 You could say that I'm a proofreading nerd ... it makes me oddly happy to see an error and have the ability to correct it.

 Leave a Reply